...Mahogany, the hammer, the train...

 Fangoria (Spain)- No 14, December 1992: Marked as December, the Spanish edition tracked the cover and contents of the US edition from October.

 Fangoria - No 183, June 1999: 'Clive Barker's bogeyman returns' to announce Candyman 3.
-There's also an article on the various drafts of The Mummy, including Barker's version.
+There's also an article on the various drafts of The Mummy, including Clive's version.

 Other Dimensions - No 2, Fall 1994: Douglas Winter pens a literary criticism of Candyman in this issue.